Pyxus/fray/docs/state-management/controlling-state-transitions.md

 Input can be thought of as a transition-specific prerequisite.
 :::

 Input is an optional dictionary provided to the `FrayCompoundState`'s `advance()` method.
-The base `FrayStateMachineTransition` class accepts any input by default.
-Input is only relevant when attempting to manually advance the state machine along a custom transition.
+The base `FrayStateMachineTransition` class accepts any input by default, therefore input is only relevant when attempting to manually advance the state machine along a derived transition.

 To define the input that a transition accepts, first, extend `FrayStateMachineTransition` and override `_accepts_impl()` to return true when the desired input is supplied.
 Below is a transition that can only occur when an `is_jumping` input is supplied to the system.